Judges requesting an observation, please send requests to firstname.lastname@example.org.

 To qualify as an applicant — you must have:

-- Personally owned, trained and titled a dog to an AKC Companion Dog Excellent title (CDX) and trained and titled a dog to an AKC Rally Excellent title (RE);
+- Personally owned, trained and titled a dog to an AKC Companion Dog Excellent (CDX) title or a Preferred Companion Dog Excellent (PCDX) title and trained and titled a dog to an AKC Rally Excellent (RE) title;

 - Been active in Rally minimum of six (6) years;